Onizuka Air Force Station: History

 The station was home to the AFSC operational unit known as the Air Force Satellite Test Center (STC, colloquially called the "stick"), and other non-AFSC operational organizations.
 By 1979, the Air Force Satellite Test Center was renamed the Air Force Satellite Control Facility.

-On January 26, 1994, Sunnyvale AFS was renamed Onizuka Air Force Station in honor of Air Force Lieutenant Colonel Ellison S. Onizuka, an astronaut who died in the Space Shuttle Challenger disaster on January 28, 1986.
+In 1986 the base was renamed in honor of Air Force Lieutenant Colonel Ellison S. Onizuka, an astronaut who died in the Space Shuttle Challenger disaster on January 28, 1986.

-Ultimately, both Onizuka AFS and the Air Force Satellite Control Facility were transferred from Air Force Systems Command to Air Force Space Command and was operated by the 21st Space Operations Squadron, a geographically separated unit (GSU) of the 50th Space Wing.
+Onizuka AFS and the Air Force Satellite Control Facility were transferred from Air Force Systems Command to Air Force Space Command and operated by the 21st Space Operations Squadron, a geographically separated unit (GSU) of the 50th Space Wing.
 The non-AFSC operational organizations remained under their respective commands.

 Closure

 When the station was opened in 1960, the Sunnyvale area was rural and the station was predominantly surrounded by orchards.
 By the late 1970s, the region had become Silicon Valley and the station's physical security vulnerabilities became apparent.
-As a result, AFSC commenced plans for the Consolidated Space Operations Center (CSOC), which would be located several miles east of Colorado Springs, Colorado at a to-be-built Falcon Air Force Station (later re-named Schriever Air Force Base).
+AFSC therefore planned the Consolidated Space Operations Center (CSOC), which would lie several miles east of Colorado Springs, Colorado, at the to-be-built Falcon Air Force Station (later renamed Schriever Air Force Base).
 Spacecraft operations would be split between the two locations and each location would serve as a backup to the other.
-To maintain this redundancy, when Onizuka AFS was selected for closure by the Base Realignment and Closure Commission, the Air Force determined to relocate Onizuka's remaining operational units to the new Ellison Onizuka Satellite Operations Facility at Vandenberg Air Force Base.
+To maintain this redundancy, when Onizuka AFS was selected for closure by the Base Realignment and Closure Commission, the Air Force determined to move Onizuka's remaining operational units to the new Ellison Onizuka Satellite Operations Facility at Vandenberg Air Force Base.

 Realignment of Onizuka Air Force Station was recommended and accepted as part of the 1995 round of the Base Realignment and Closure Program.
-In summary, the 750th Space Group was to be inactivated and its functions relocated to Falcon AFS.
-Detachment 2 of the Space and Missile Systems Center would relocate to Falcon AFB and Kirtland AFB, New Mexico, while some other undisclosed tenants would remain in the existing facilities for some time.
+The 750th Space Group was to be inactivated and its functions moved to Falcon AFS.
+Detachment 2 of the Space and Missile Systems Center would move to Falcon AFB and Kirtland AFB, New Mexico; some other, undisclosed tenants would stay in the existing facilities for some time.
 On May 13, 2005, Defense Secretary Donald Rumsfeld recommended closing the Onizuka Air Force Station in Sunnyvale as part of a fifth round of military base closures and re-sizing.
 The date by which the realignment and closure must be completed was September 15, 2011.

 In April 2007, the mission of the National Reconnaissance Office at Onizuka AFS ended after 46 years.

 Upon completion of this transition, Onizuka AFS was ceremonially closed on July 28, 2010, and officially closed on September 30, 2010.